CoolCoderSuper/csharp-language-server/README.md

 .NET Framework 4.8 and possibly older ones too as it uses the standard Roslyn/MSBuild libs that Visual Studio & omnisharp does.

-See [CHANGELOG.md](CHANGELOG.md) for the list of recent improvements/fixes.

 # Acknowledgements
 - vb-ls is not affiliated with Microsoft Corp;
 - vb-ls uses LSP interface from [Ionide.LanguageServerProtocol](https://github.com/ionide/LanguageServerProtocol);